Medicare eligibility and coverage scenarios

-You may only change your GIC Medicare plan during the GIC’s spring annual enrollment period or if you move out of a GIC HMO Medicare plan's service area.
+You may only change your GIC Medicare plan during the GIC’s spring annual enrollment period or if you are enrolled in Tufts Medicare.

 Complete and return to the GIC a Retiree/Survivor Enrollment and Change Form (Form-RS).
 Changes can also be made at a GIC health fair.